T-Cope3/NLP_ChatBot/README.md

 Make sure to install all dependencies in the files.

 Ensure all files are present and run modelCreation.py.
-THen run PyChatterMain.py and the program will function as intended.
+Then run PyChatterMain.py and the program will function as intended.